johntoby/cicd-python-application/README.md

 # NGN to USD Exchange Rate Application

-A simple Python web application that fetches and displays the current exchange rate between Nigerian Naira (NGN) and US Dollar (USD) in real-time.
+This is simple Python web application I built that fetches and displays the current exchange rate between Nigerian Naira (NGN) and US Dollar (USD) in real-time.

 ## Features